SeeYouSpaceCowboy/messenger-api/README.md

  This project should now be running locally on port `3005`.

 ### Installing the Front-end
 Messenger consists of a front-end and a back-end.
-(Currently the front-end does not exists.
-Once it does exists, you'll need to run the following instructions.)

 For this project to run you have to have both projects installed and running locally at the same time.